 Brendan Hoffman (b.
 1980, Albany, NY, USA) is an American documentary photographer based in Kyiv, Ukraine, where his work reflects his interest in themes of nationalism, identity, history, politics, and the environment.
 His recent focus has been on Ukraine, beginning with the 2013-14 Maidan protests in Kyiv, from which his pictures were published and exhibited widely, and continuing with extensive work covering the war in eastern Ukraine.
 He is developing a new chapter of the project as a 2018-19 Fulbright Scholar in Ukraine.

-From 2007 to 2013, he was based in Washington, DC, and frequently worked on Capitol Hill and at the White House.
+From 2007 to 2013, he was based in Washington, DC, and frequently covered Capitol Hill and the White House.
 Brendan has worked on assignment for The New York Times, National Geographic, The New York Times Magazine, TIME, Getty Images, The Washington Post, Newsweek, NPR, Al Jazeera, The Wall Street Journal, and USA Today; he has received grants from TheDocumentaryProjectFund, the National Press Photographers Association, the Pulitzer Center for Crisis Reporting, and other organizations.
-His work has been recognized by Sony World Photography Awards, the Alexia Foundation, NPPA Best of Photojournalism, Pictures of the Year International, American Photography 29, the White House News Photographers Association, and other organizations.
-He has worked in a variety of countries for both editorial and NGO clients, speaks a decent amount of Russian, and is a co-founder of the photography collective Prime.
+His work has been recognized by the Sony World Photography Awards, the Alexia Foundation, NPPA Best of Photojournalism, Pictures of the Year International, American Photography 29, and the White House News Photographers Association.
+He has worked in more than twenty countries for both editorial and NGO clients, and is a co-founder of the photography collective Prime.